Guides/ILR Salary Requirement

 Common salary-related refusal reasons

-Salary issues are among the most common reasons for ILR refusal on the Skilled Worker route.
+Salary issues are among the most common reasons for indefinite leave to remain refusal on the Skilled Worker route.
 Understanding these pitfalls helps you avoid them.

 1. Salary below the current going rate